Greenpeace activists block Chevron shale site in Romania

 Critics say it can pollute water supplies and trigger small earthquakes.
 Advocates say it has a strong safety record and point to countries like the United States, where extensive fracking has driven down energy prices.

-Chevron, the first company to begin exploring for shale gas in European Union member Romania, aims to put up more wells in the area and has repeatedly said it does not plan to use fracking under its five-year exploration programme.
+Chevron, the first company to begin exploring for shale gas in European Union member Romania, aims to put up more wells in the area and has repeatedly said it does not plan to use fracking under its five-year exploration program.

 On Monday, about 25 Greenpeace activists from Romania, Hungary, Austria, the Czech Republic, Poland, Slovakia and Germany descended on the Pungesti site.